EnriqueDoster/MEG_intro_stats_course/README.md

 R programming
 * [RStudio cheatsheets](https://rstudio.com/resources/cheatsheets/)
   * This website has tons of helpful cheatsheets for various R packages and analyses methods.
-Also includes cheatsheets in other languages.
+Also includes cheatsheets translated to other languages.
 * [YaRrr!
 The Pirate’s Guide to R](https://bookdown.org/ndphillips/YaRrr/)
   * This is a free online book that goes over many useful topics in a quirky, but fun way!
 Follow along with our simplified R scripts in Lesson 1 and reference this book if you have any other questions.
 * [R programming coursera course](https://www.coursera.org/learn/r-programming)